Lenmbugua/CPP-PRACTICALS/README.md

 **Function Overloading in C++**
 You can have multiple definitions for the same function name in the same scope.
 The definition of the function must differ from each other by the types and/or the number of arguments in the argument list.
 You cannot overload function declarations that differ only by return type.
+**Operators Overloading in C++**
+You can redefine or overload most of the built-in operators available in C++.
+Thus, a programmer can use operators with user-defined types as well.

+Overloaded operators are functions with special names: the keyword "operator" followed by the symbol for the operator being defined.
+Like any other function, an overloaded operator has a return type and a parameter list.

+Box operator+(const Box&);
+declares the addition operator that can be used to add two Box objects and returns final Box object.
+Most overloaded operators may be defined as ordinary non-member functions or as class member functions.
+In case we define above function as non-member function of a class then we would have to pass two arguments for each operand as follows −

+Box operator+(const Box&, const Box&);
+Following is the example to show the concept of operator over loading using a member function.
+Here an object is passed as an argument whose properties will be accessed using this object, the object which will call this operator can be accessed using this operator